JakeLehle/bioinformatics-one-liners/README.md

 ```bash
 awk '/^>/ {if (seqlen){print seqlen}; print ;seqlen=0;next; } { seqlen = seqlen +length($0)}END{print seqlen}' file.fa
 ```
 #### Reproducible subsampling of a FASTQ file. srand() is the seed for the random number generator - keeps the subsampling the same when the script is run multiple times.
 0.01 is the % of reads to output.
+THIS DOES NOT WORK! -JL

 ```bash
 cat file.fq | paste - - - - | awk 'BEGIN{srand(1234)}{if(rand() < 0.01) print $0}' | tr '\t' '\n' > out.fq